 Was that a kick you just felt?
 You’re probably eager to experience those magical first flutters and wondering, “can you feel baby move at 11 weeks?”
 At this stage, it’s probably a little too early to feel baby move—that won’t “kick” in until around the second trimester.
 That’s because your 11-week fetus is still too small, but don’t worry—it will happen soon!

 “Why choose a midwife?
 You're looking for someone to hold space for you in your transition to parenthood and walk you through your options for compassionate, personalized, evidence-based care for your pregnancy.
-Midwives will help keep you and your baby safe while making sure you feel cared for and respected.” - Olivia Bennett, MSN, CNM, ARNP, certified nurse midwife with Quilted Health in Tacoma and Pierce County, Washington.
+Midwives will help keep you and your baby safe while making sure you feel cared for and respected.” - Olivia Bennett, MSN, CNM, ARNP, certified nurse midwife and clinical director at Quilted Health in Tacoma and Pierce County, Washington

 Want to take charge of your health and that of your future baby?
 Here’s what you can do now.